 High-Dose Methadone Boosts Cardiovascular Risk (Build 20110413222027) Tags: 12 steps.
 Drug and Alcohol Findings home page.
 National Institute on Drug Abuse - The Science of Drug Abuse and Addiction.
 Focus - Nature Neuroscience.
 Booz&brain - Science of Addiction.
 The Limbic Lizard The Physiological Basis of Addiction & Understanding how to Defeat Urges and Cravings People begin using alcohol and/or drugs for a variety of reasons.

 You were selected as a possible participant in this study because of your indication that you are seeking treatment for alcohol or drug dependence or another addictive disorder.
 Your participation in this research study is voluntary.
+After reading below, please choose whether to continue on to the study's screening portion or to exit from the study by pressing the appropriate button.
+Why is this study being done?
+We are conducting this study in order to test whether people's ideas regarding recovery from addiction changes as they move from treatment seeking to exploring treatment options, contacting, and enrolling in treatment.
 Addiction as Disease: Policy, Epidemiology, and Treatment Consequences of a Bad Idea.
 In J.

 Battling Addiction: Are 12 Steps Too Many?
 This story has been updated from its original version.